-'Accuracy' means that emission estimates should be accurate in the sense that they are systematically neither over nor under true emissions, as far as can be judged, and that uncertainties are reduced as far as practicable.
+Accuracy means that emission estimates should be accurate in the sense that they are systematically neither over nor under true emissions, as far as can be judged, and that uncertainties are reduced as far as practicable.
+Appropriate methodologies should be used, in accordance with Section V below, to promote accuracy in inventories.